British High Commissioner to Singapore

 We encourage Singapore to look to the UK as a global partner of choice in trade, investment, science and research, and we help Singapore on low-carbon economic development.
 Every year, we help about 100 UK companies gain a foothold in Singapore.
 We also work with Singapore to protect the national security of both countries, including through holding joint military exercises under the Five Power Defence Arrangements.

-HOURS: Monday to Friday 9:00 am to 11:00 am excluding public and office holidays.
+You can book appointments Monday to Friday 9:00am to 11:00am excluding public and office holidays.

 Get an emergency travel document